reissbaker/con/notes.md

 like rust, types can self-refer only in terms of pointers: you can't have recursive definitions without pointers, because otherwise the object is of unknown (and, well, infinite) size.

+similar to Go, pointers should be implicitly dereferenced when using dot-accessors. for example, x.y should retrieve the value of y if y is an unboxed value, and should retrieve the value stored at memory location y if y is a pointer.